 All Field Education and Social Work Practice courses are registered sequentially and taken concurrently.
-All students in the foundation year taking Field Education, HWC 500 and HWC 501, must take HWC 513 Foundation Practice I (fall semester) and HWC 514 Foundation Practice (spring semester) concurrently.
-Students move forward to the advanced year only if they have successfully completed both HWC 501, Field Education II, and HWC 514, Foundation Practice II.
-In addition, students are required to take courses in Human Behavior, Policy, Research, Social Work in Health Care and electives.
+All students in the generalist year taking Field Education, HWC 500 and HWC 501, must take HWC 513 Practice I (fall semester) and HWC 514 Practice (spring semester) concurrently.
+Students move forward to the advanced year only if they have successfully completed both HWC 501, Field Education II, and HWC 514, Practice II.
+In addition, first year students are required to take courses in Human Behavior, Policy, and Research.
+Advanced standing students have been accepted into the School after completing their BSW degree.
+They enter the program as second year students and follow the same academic format as second year students.
+Advanced standing students must complete 21 hours per week of field education and receive 6 credits per semester for field education, HWC 502 and 503.
 Each student must work with an Academic Advisor, as well as review the Graduate Student Handbook, to establish an academic course of study.